Afghanistan: Taliban seize strategic Ghazni city | DW | 12.08.2021

 It remains unclear to what extent the power-sharing offer might differ from the terms already discussed between the Taliban and Kabul in Qatar.

-Meanwhile, German Foreign Minister Heiko Maas has said his country will pull all financial support for Afghanistan if the Taliban takes over and introduces Sharia law.
+Meanwhile, German Foreign Minister Heiko Maas has said his country will pull all financial support for Afghanistan if the Taliban take over and introduce Sharia law.

-"We give €430 million euros every year," said Maas.
-"We will not give a penny more to Afghanistan if the Taliban has

 The withdrawal of the German military from the country was a consequence of the withdrawal of the US, Maas stressed.